 You are not allowed to add Gatorade powder while fasted cardio, I suggest you to add a pinch of pink Himalayan salt to ease the soreness and increase the mineral content.

-Everybody reacts differently to the pre-workout supplements, I personally like to try a pre-workout before I make a purchase.
-If you are starting pre-workouts for the first time then its advisable to start with mild pre-workouts options.
+Everybody reacts differently to pre-workout supplements, I personally like to try a pre-workout before I make a purchase.
+If you are starting pre-workouts for the first time then it’s advisable to start with mild pre-workouts options.